covcom/304CEM/labs/week4/challenge4.md

 # 305CDE Challenge 4

-This challenge should be attempted after you have attended the third lab and worked through Worksheet 4 (_The DOM and AJAX_).
+This challenge should be attempted after you have attended the fourth lab and worked through Worksheet 4 (_The DOM and AJAX_).
 You may need to attend other labs to fulfil some of the requirements.

 ## Guidelines